krasimir/fluxiny/README.md

 ## Usage

-### Flux actors
+### The Flux units

-Here are the base units of every Flux architecture and how are they presented in the library.
+Here are the main actors of every Flux architecture and how they are presented in the library.

 #### Store